American Youth Congress

 AffiliationsWorld Youth Congress Movement

-The American Youth Congress (AYC) was an early youth voice organization composed of youth from across the United States to discuss the problems facing youth as a whole in the 1930s.
-It met several years in a row — including one notable meeting on the lawn of the White House.
-The delegates are known to have caused a disturbance when they attempted to access the United States Congress.
-At the time in the United States, one was not legally an adult until the age of 21.
-The group also focused on the economic exploitation of youth.
+The American Youth Congress (AYC) was an early youth voice organization composed of young people from across the United States who gathered to discuss the problems facing youth as a whole in the 1930s.
+It met several years in a row, including one notable meeting on the lawn of the White House.[citation needed] The delegates are known to have caused a disturbance when they attempted to access the United States Congress.[citation needed] At the time, United States citizens were not legally considered adults until the age of 21, and so the group focused on the under-discussed economic exploitation of adolescents and children.

-The formation of the AYC is also widely seen as a precursor to the establishment of the National Youth Administration.
-Both the AYC and the NYA are notable for the support that First Lady Eleanor Roosevelt lent to them.
+The formation of the AYC is seen as a precursor to the establishment of the National Youth Administration.
+Both the AYC and the NYA are notable for the support lent them by First Lady Eleanor Roosevelt.

-The AYC was affiliated to the World Youth Congress Movement and hosted the Second World Youth Congress at Vassar College in Poughkeepsie, New York in 1938.
+Affiliated with the World Youth Congress Movement, the AYC hosted the 1938 Second World Youth Congress at Vassar College in Poughkeepsie, New York.

 History